 Strengths: One-time setup, up to 255 separate options/questions can be pre-populated, provides duplicate protection and security.

-Weaknesses: Requires manual updating of new spreadsheet when making changes.
+Weaknesses: Requires a new spreadsheet when making changes.

 Webhooks and Third-Party Integrations

 Using Webhooks and other third-party integrations you can communicate with external databases, websites, or custom pages in order to pre-populate your survey.
 In almost all cases, you can also send data from the survey to populate the external databases as well!
 The following tutorials provide more information about third-party integration: